 Principle 7 - “Evaluate board performance based on clear and relevant objectives, seeking continuous improvement.”

-Bezant’s board is small and extremely focussed on implementing the Company’s strategy.
+Bezant’s board is extremely focussed on implementing the Company’s strategy.
 Given the size and nature of Bezant, the Board does not consider it appropriate to have a formal performance evaluation procedure in place, as described and recommended in Principle 7 of the QCA Code.
 The Board will closely monitor the situation as the Group grows.

 No Nominations Committee